kamchatka-volcano/asyncgi/README.md

 When using `asyncgi::Router` with regular expressions, request processors must satisfy the `ParametrizedRequestProcessor` requirement.
-That means that a function object must be callable with the arguments `const TRouteParams&..., const asyncgi::Request&, asyncgi::Response&`, and have a return type of `void`.
+That means that a function object must be callable with the arguments `const TRouteParams&..., const asyncgi::Request&, asyncgi::Responder&`, and have a return type of `void`.
 The `TRouteParams` represents zero or more parameters generated from the capturing groups of the regular expression.
-For example, `void (int age, string name, const asyncgi::Request&, asyncgi::Response&)` signature can be used to process requests matched by `asyncgi::rx{"/person/(\\w+)/age/(\\d+)"}`.
+For example, `void (int age, string name, const asyncgi::Request&, asyncgi::Responder&)` signature can be used to process requests matched by `asyncgi::rx{"/person/(\\w+)/age/(\\d+)"}`.

 In the following example a `ParametrizedRequestProcessor` named `GuestBookRemoveMessage` is added to remove the stored